 - In a large skillet, toast the mustard seeds over moderately high heat, shaking the pan frequently, until they pop and start to brown, about 30 seconds.
 Transfer to a plate and let cool.

-- Add the shallots, sherry vinegar and water to the skillet and simmer over moderately low heat until the liquid is reduced to 1 tablespoon, about 12 minutes.
-Add the cream and simmer over moderate heat until thickened, about 5 minutes.
+- Add the shallots, sherry vinegar and water to the skillet and simmer over moderately low heat until the liquid is reduced to 1 1/2 teaspoons, about 7 minutes.
+Add the cream and simmer over moderate heat until thickened, about 3 minutes.
 Transfer to a bowl and let cool to room temperature, then stir in the butter, mustard and toasted mustard seeds.
 Season with salt and pepper.